HPetersen2/Minecraft-Server/README.md

    curl -o minecraft_server.1.21.10.jar https://piston-data.mojang.com/v1/objects/95495a7f485eedd84ce928cef5e223b757d2f764/server.jar
    ```

-   > [!IMPORTANT]:
+   > [!IMPORTANT]
-   >The file must be named exactly `server.jar`** (not `Server.jar` or any other name).
-After downloading, rename the file to `server.jar` and place it in the repository root.
-The downloaded file typically has a version-specific name like `minecraft_server.1.21.10.jar`, which you need to change to `server.jar`.
+   > The file must be named exactly `server.jar` (not `Server.jar` or any other name).
+   > After downloading, rename the file to `server.jar` and place it in the repository root.
+   > The downloaded file typically has a version-specific name like `minecraft_server.1.21.10.jar`, which you need to change to `server.jar`.

 2. **Configure environment variables**
    ```bash